carolynvs/wwg/workshops/go-types/index.md

 distance(p1, p2)
 ```

-See http://spf13.com/post/is-go-object-oriented/ for a deeper debate.
+See [http://spf13.com/post/is-go-object-oriented/](http://spf13.com/post/is-go-object-oriented/) for a deeper debate.

-Is this more OOP-y?
+Is this more _"OOP-y"_?
 ```go
 p1 := point{0, 0}
 p2 := point {0, 4}